 We were organized in the State of Delaware on February 29, 2008 as Saguaro Resources, Inc. to engage in the acquisition, exploration and development of natural resource properties.
-On March 28, 2011, we effectuated a 1-for-3 forward stock split and changed our name from "Saguaro Resources, Inc." to "InspireMD, Inc."
+On March 28, 2011, we changed our name from "Saguaro Resources, Inc." to "InspireMD, Inc."